asad1729/Impulse/README.md

 ## Libraries Used : NumPy , MediaPipe, CV2

+## Features Used :
+● Usability:
+1. Health Professionals can use Impulse to monitor and record their patient's movements.
+This would help them to create suitable exercises for their patients to see better results.

+2. Athletes and Sportsperson often go through a period where their play is not up to the mark.
+They could easily spot the mistakes in their movements and posture using Impulse.

+## Scaling aspiration for the project
+The main idea behind the scalability of our project is to make it available to nearly everyone.
+With the pandemic restricting us within the walls of our houses, our posture and movements have never been worse.
+With more and more people going into the tech industry, which requires sitting at one place for hours, Impulse can help check their posture.
+Even in schools, a small session of physical activity can prevent unwanted health issues in the future for the children.
+We plan to expand it to every tech industry and every school possible.
+That would be our strategy to scale the project.

 ## Contributing
 Contributions are very welcome!
 See our repositry for more information.